WHAT WI MEMBERSHIP OFFERS

 WI membership runs from 1 April to 31 March and entitles you to eight copies a year of the WI membership magazine, WI Life, as well as a copy of Surrey WI News each month.

 For a full membership subscription, currently £44 for 12 months, you will enjoy a varied programme chosen by your WI.
 Every member can contribute ideas for speakers, activities and events – the options are only limited by your imagination!
 Each WI holds at least eleven meetings a year and events and activities at regional and national level you can take part in.

 Since January 2015 new arrangements have applied for anyone joining the WI for the first time, i.e. who have not previously been a member of any WI.
 New members will pay a pro-rata subscription depending on the quarter in which they join.

 WIs all follow the same objects but differ according to their membership – for example, some may be more craft orientated or others may focus on campaigning.
 If you’re thinking of joining a WI, we suggest you visit several and find the WI which works for you.
 It is up to you to get what you want out of what is on offer.

 Members who wish to belong to more than one WI can become dual members, paying a full fee to the first WI, and a further £21.60 (at 2021 rates) to any additional WI.
 However, you only have full voting rights on matters relating to your primary WI.

-An NFWI Associate pays an annual subscription fee of £52 (2019), and receives WI Life, National and Federation newsletters/magazines; a copy of the Annual Review; invitations to events throughout the year, the opportunity to take part in national competitions and campaigns and access to MyWI, the dedicated WI membership site.
+An NFWI Associate pays an annual subscription fee of £52.00 (at 2021 rates), and receives WI Life, National and Federation newsletters/magazines; a copy of the Annual Review; invitations to events throughout the year, the opportunity to take part in national competitions and campaigns and access to MyWI, the dedicated WI membership site.